Luis Valbuena

 Luis Adan Valbuena (November 30, 1985 – December 6, 2018) was a Venezuelan professional baseball infielder.
-He played eleven seasons in Major League Baseball (MLB), from 2008 through 2018, for the Seattle Mariners, Cleveland Indians, Chicago Cubs, Houston Astros and Los Angeles Angels.
+He played eleven seasons in Major League Baseball (MLB), from 2008 through 2018, for the Seattle Mariners, Cleveland Indians, Chicago Cubs, Houston Astros, and Los Angeles Angels.
 While primarily a third baseman, Valbuena also played second base and first base.
-He was killed in a car crash in 2018 in Venezuela caused by bandits in an attempted robbery.
+He was killed alongside José Castillo in a 2018 car crash in Venezuela caused by bandits in an attempted robbery.

 Early life

 Valbuena grew up in Sucre, a municipality in the Venezuelan state of Zulia.
 He was raised by a single mother named Nelly, who was the president of the local youth baseball league.
 Valbuena's older brother and several uncles helped him learn to play baseball.

 Professional career

 Seattle Mariners

 Valbuena began his professional career in the Seattle Mariners organization in 2005.
 He was first promoted to the major leagues on September 1, 2008, from the Mariners' Triple-A team, the Tacoma Rainiers.